How does replication occur in prokaryotes?

 Read our article on DNA ligase: What Is DNA Ligase?
 And How T4 DNA Ligase Works?

-Ter sequences with TUS protein create a complex which arrests the replication fork and prevent them to escape.
+Ter sequences with TUS protein create a complex which arrests the replication fork and prevents them to escape.

 At this complex, the process of replication is completed and all other proteins and enzymes leave this site.

 Only DNA topoisomerase II remains in action, it cuts both strands, dissociates Ter-TUS complex and two different circular DNA is generated.

 Evidence of replication: